Menu

 Book Now - From £100.00

-Wood Carving Thursday Evening – Autumn 2023
+Wood Carving Thursday Evening – Winter 2024

-Every Thursday from 18:00 to 21:00 (except during school holidays) - 14 September to 30 November
+Every Thursday from 18:00 to 21:00 (except during school holidays) - 18 January to 28 March

 Beginner students will learn the craft of Wood Carving using traditional tools through a couple of challenging exercises, talks and demonstrations.
 Those new to Wood Carving will learn all the basics and will develop the basic skills to successfully carve objects in wood.
 They will develop an understanding of wood, how to use the basic tools, then how to conceptualise a final Wood Carving goal and how to reach that goal.
 More advanced students will continue to improve their skills by carving more advanced pieces.